OpenVidu/openvidu-external-coturn/README.md

 });
 ```

-Obviously you need to replace:
+In this code you need to replace:
-- `COTURN_DOMAIN_NAME`: the domain name you're using for your Coturn server.
+- `COTURN_DOMAIN_NAME`: the domain name you are using for your Coturn server.
 - `TURN_USERNAME`: Username fixed credential
 - `TURN_PASSWORD`: Password fixes credential